Oghma-Infinium/modlists/README.md

 ![](https://raw.githubusercontent.com/Oghma-Infinium/Apostasy/main/images/nexusheader.png)

-Apostasy is a Wabbajack modlist for Skyrim Special Edition that offers a modern, action-oriented combat system, custom tailored gameplay, and a consistent, high-fidelity graphics overhaul.
-Apostasy aims to deliver a cohesive and refined experience, enhancing both visuals and mechanics.
+Apostasy is a modlist for Skyrim Special Edition offering high-fidelity visuals, expanded and enhanced locations, new quests, and modern, action-oriented gameplay.
+Developed over the course of thousands of hours, with input from an experienced group of modlist creators and curators, Apostasy brings a refined and immersive Skyrim experience like never before.

 <div align="center">